TGWeaver/CDDA-Sky-Islands/README.md

 -TGWeaver

 # Changelog
+**v0.2.2** This version may not be compatible with old saves!
+But old saves don't work on the new versions anyway, so use your own judgement.
+- Updated mod to be compatible with newer CDDA versions (as of 2023-06-01-1256).
+- Missions to kill groups of enemies now require you to actually kill ALL the enemies.
+Previously they would complete after killing ANY of the enemies.
+- Random Artifacts are now crafted directly, instead of crafting an "artifact box" and then unpacking it.
+- You should now properly lose your radiation sickness when dying or using the Salve of Forgiveness.
+- Infinitrees are now considered furniture, not terrain, and can be dragged around your island.

 **v0.2.1** This version should be compatible with old saves.
 - Being hit by a warp pulse now tells you exactly how many more pulses you have left until negative effects begin.
 - Two extracts spawn per mission instead of one.